 Another cool thing Iowa 80 does is host the Truckers Jamboree for three days every summer.
 You’ll find antique truck shows, the Super Trucks Beauty Contest, the Iowa Pork Chop Cookout, carnival games, live country music, Trucker Olympics, fireworks, and over 175 exhibits.
 Even cooler, admission and parking is free.

 The next Trucker Jamboree is July 11-13, 2019 so be sure to mark your calendar and get Big Mama pointed toward Iowa.

 So you can now see why I call the Iowa 80 truck stop a “trucker heaven.”
 It’s got everything your average trucker could need or want and it’s all in one place.
 If you haven’t been there to experience it yet, well, what are you waiting for?
 Jump on I-80 in Iowa and get off at at exit 284.

-If you don’t see the Iowa 80 from the exit ramp, please turn your truck keys in cuz you’re friggin’ blind as bat.
+If you don’t see the Iowa 80 from the exit ramp, please turn your truck keys in ASAP, cuz you’re friggin’ blind as a bat!

 The title of this article specifically mentions bad truckers because well, this is a trucking blog ya know.
 But it’s really something even non-truckers need to think about.

 We all see people doing stupid, rude, selfish, or just plain thoughtless things.
 For you non-truckers, it might be someone cutting in front of you at the grocery store checkout line or a neighbor who lets his St. Bernard do it’s squats in your yard.
 For truckers, it’s drivers who take a 30-minute break while sitting beside a fuel pump or one who pours out a gallon of piss in the parking lot right where another trucker is going to be walking soon.